-Agendas, papers and minutes shall normally be prepared by the Governance Lead of Oak Trust, in consultation with the Director of School and People Development and the Chair of the Committee.
+Agendas, papers and minutes shall normally be prepared by the Governance Professional of Oak Trust, in consultation with the Director of Education, the CEO, and the Chair of the Committee.

 Appendix 4: Code of Conduct

 Introduction

 At OAK we ask all Trustees and Governors to read and sign the relevant Code of Conduct at the start of each academic year.
 A copy of these Codes are provided below.